Category Archives: Former Monarchies

 On June 26, 1823, at Schaumburg Castle in Schaumburg, Principality of Anhalt-Bernburg-Schaumburg-Hoym, now in the German state of Lower Saxony, Emma married Georg II, Prince of Waldeck-Pyrmont.
 Emma and Georg had had five children.
 Through their son Georg Viktor, they are ancestors of the Dutch royal family.

 On May 15, 1845, Georg II died at the age of 55 and Emma served as Regent of the Principality of Waldeck-Pyrmont until her son Georg Viktor, Prince of Waldeck-Pyrmont reached his majority in 1852.
 One of Emma’s first acts was to reform the Waldeck-Pyrmont forces of the German Federal Army, which collectively defended the German Confederation from external enemies.
 This was implemented in 1845 by Prussian army officers.
 The Revolutions of 1848 took place during Emma’s regency and this led to a new parliament being convened.
-Emma’s regency was viewed as important because of the complete overhaul of the organization of the government.
+Emma’s regency was viewed as important because of the complete overhaul of the government’s organization.

 From 1853 until her death, Emma lived at the Neues Schloss (New Castle – link in German), which was originally built for Christiane Henriette of Zweibrücken-Birkenfeld, Princess of Waldeck-Pyrmont, her husband’s grandmother, as her widow’s seat, near the main Waldeck-Pyrmont main residence, the Residenzschloss Arolsen (link in German), in Arolsen, Principality of Waldeck-Pyrmont, now in the German state of Hesse.
 Emma had the Neues Schloss redesigned in the classic style.